Marinated Roasted Beets: An Easy Way to Use Beets! | The Woks of Life

 This past weekend, we had friends over for dinner, and my mom pulled a bunch of beets out of the refrigerator.
 They had been sitting in there for a couple weeks without a purpose––it’s a good thing beets do keep for a long time––and she was determined to make them part of our summer dinner.

 She enlisted John, one of said friends/guests, to come over and help.
-“John, do something with these beets!” she said.
+“John, can you do something with these beets?” she said.
 (Beware, if you come to our house, it’s very likely you’ll be put to work in the kitchen.)

 John was totally up to the task though, and within 30 minutes, he had a beautiful plate of sliced, tender beets drizzled in an incredibly tasty (yet simple, as we would find out later, when we demanded the recipe!) dressing.